 Location: Grand Drive, near Randwick Gates, Centennial Parklands

-McKay Fields 2 and 3 is being upgraded to improve safety, usability and drainage.
+McKay Fields 2 and 3 is currently being upgraded to improve safety, usability, drainage and longevity.

 Works will include: